3F/MvsSln/Readme.md

 ### Map of .sln & Writers

-v2+ also may provides map of analyzed data.
-To enable this define a bit **0x0080** for type of operations to parser.
+v2+ also provides map of analyzed data.
+To enable this, define a bit **0x0080** for type of operations to parser.

 Parser will expose map through list of `ISection` for each line.
 For example: